 Apply Triangle

-Apply Triangle is a NYC-based electroacoustic trio that utilizes technology to curate engaging performances that evolve and expand the repertoire for flutes, clarinets, and piano.
-Our music utilizes live electronics like video projection, lighting elements and audio playback, as well as amplifying and processing each of our acoustic instruments in real time to bring a multimedia experience to our audiences and push the boundaries of live chamber music.
+Apply Triangle is a NYC-based electroacoustic trio comprised of Yoshi Weinberg (flutes), Tyler Neidermayer (clarinets), and Jixue Yang (piano/keyboards).
+Their music utilizes live electronics like video projection, lighting elements, and audio playback, as well as amplification and processing of each acoustic instruments in real-time, to bring a multimedia experience to audiences and push the boundaries of live chamber music.

-Apply Triangle is dedicated to collaborating with and performing music by emerging composers whose work addresses the modern political, social, and environmental issues we face as a society today.
-Some of our current collaborations explore the topics of deforestation, mental health and anxiety, and the fight for women's equality and LGBTQIA rights.
-We maintain an open-door policy for our collaborations, inviting composers and other artists into our rehearsals to workshop and discuss the musical and technological capabilities for new electroacoustic chamber works.
+Apply Triangle is dedicated to collaborating with and performing music by emerging composers whose work addresses the modern political, social, and environmental issues we face as a society today such as deforestation, mental health and anxiety, and the fight for women's equality and LGBTQIA rights.
+They maintain an open-door policy for their collaborations, inviting composers and other artists into their rehearsals to workshop and discuss the musical and technological capabilities for new electroacoustic chamber works.

 YOSHI WEINBERG - FLUTES